casbitton/Resume/index.md

 * **Established Infrastructure Standards**: Developed and implemented infrastructure standards and guidelines that aligned client IT objectives with business goals, raising the maturity of IT services across the public sector.

 **Key Achievements:**
 * Promoted to Datacom's highest engineering role in recognition of technical expertise and impact.
 * Delivered seamless infrastructure upgrades for mission-critical government and enterprise clients, ensuring service continuity with minimal downtime.
 * Enhanced client satisfaction and resilience by embedding automation, standards, and a culture of proactive operational excellence.

 **Strategic Impact:**
-- Established yourself as the trusted technical authority across South Australia's most critical government and enterprise environments.
+- Established as the trusted technical authority across South Australia's most critical government and enterprise environments.
 - Improved infrastructure maturity and operational reliability across diverse sectors through standardisation and discipline.
 - Built reputation for excellence in high-stakes, mission-critical environments.